wamasoftware/wordpress-categoried-galary-plugin/readme.txt

 * Browser Compatible
 * Add Unlimited Images into Gallery
 * Multiple image upload at a same time in same category.
-* Multiple image delete at a same time in same category.
 * publish/unpublish image
 * Publish/unpublish category